adamalbsoul/adamalbsoul.github.io/_portfolio/4-latinify.md

     alt: "Chrome extension"
 ---
 Converts Cyrillic to Latin on any website!
-Chrome Extension that converts any Cyrillic letters to Latin ones.
+Chrome Extension made with JavaScript that converts any Cyrillic letters to Latin ones.
 Supports every Cyrillic alphabet!

 Works when you load any page that contains Cyrillic alphabet, by automiatically converting it to Latin.

-Cyrillic alphabets supported:
+Cyrillic alphabets from these regions are supported:
 Belarus
 Bulgaria
 Kazakstan